zacksteel/pyrodiversity/code/YosemiteDemo.md

 need continous composite burn index (CBI) rasters calculated using the Parks model or another validated burn severity model.

-There are three primary steps to calculating pyrodviersity: 1) Compile comprehensive fire histories for an area of interest.
+There are three primary steps to calculating pyrodiversity: 1) Compile comprehensive fire histories for an area of interest.
 2) Generate fire trait surfaces (rasters) using these fire history data.
 3) Sample from fire trait surfaces to calculate pyrodiversity for points or areas of